Kanangnut/Python-Sentiment-Analysis-Project-with-NLTK/README.md

 This project effectively demonstrates how different sentiment analysis models can be applied to text data, providing insights into customer feedback by quantifying the sentiment of their reviews.

+## Tools and Technical Aspects:

+#### 1. **Tools Used**:
+   - **Python**: The primary programming language used for data manipulation, analysis, and visualization.
+   - **Pandas**: For data loading, cleaning, and manipulation.
+   - **Matplotlib & Seaborn**: For creating visualizations to explore and compare sentiment scores.
+   - **VADER (Valence Aware Dictionary and sEntiment Reasoner)**: A lexicon and rule-based sentiment analysis tool that is specifically tuned for social media text.
+It provides sentiment scores directly for each review.
+   - **Hugging Face Transformers Library**: Used to implement the Roberta model for sentiment analysis, allowing for a more context-aware understanding of the reviews.
+   - **Scikit-learn**: For any additional data processing or evaluation metrics (if applicable).

+#### 2. **Technical Aspects**:
+   - **Sentiment Analysis**:
+     - **VADER Sentiment Analysis**:
+       - Provides quick and easy sentiment scoring by evaluating each word in the text against a predefined lexicon.
+       - Outputs four scores: positive, neutral, negative, and compound.
+     - **Roberta Sentiment Analysis**:
+       - Uses a pre-trained transformer-based model that understands the context of words in the text.
+       - Outputs probabilities for each sentiment class (positive, neutral, and negative).

+   - **Data Visualization**:
+     - **Bar Plots and Distribution Plots**: Used to compare sentiment scores across different star ratings, providing insights into the relationship between the ratings and the sentiment scores.
+     - **Side-by-Side Comparisons**: Visualizations comparing VADER and Roberta results help in understanding how different models interpret the sentiment of the same text.

+#### 3. **Process**:
+   - **Data Loading**: The first 500 rows of the Amazon reviews dataset are loaded for analysis.
+   - **Preprocessing**: Basic cleaning and preparation of the text data, if required.
+   - **Sentiment Scoring**:
+     - **VADER**: Applied directly to the text data to obtain sentiment scores.
+     - **Roberta**: Text data is tokenized and passed through the pre-trained Roberta model to obtain sentiment probabilities.
+   - **Visualization and Analysis**:
+     - Sentiment scores are analyzed and visualized to understand their distribution and correlation with star ratings.
+     - Comparison between VADER and Roberta to highlight differences in sentiment scoring.

 ## Project Step
 Step 0.
 Read in Data and NLTK (Natural Language Toolkit)<br>
 import pandas as pd<br>